f5devcentral/f5-agility-labs-Next-Access/docs/class1/module1/lab1.rst

 .. image:: images/lab1-oktasamlflow1.png
     :width: 600 px

-.. note:: Noticed the title on the top left hand corner is Generic-SAML-Federation follow by a series of unique number.
+.. note:: Noticed the title on the top left hand corner is Generic-SAML-Federation followed by a series of unique numbers.
 This can help identify which Flow you're currently viewing in VPD.

 15. Click inside the **SAML-Federation** Rule box, and select the **Edit** button